 Some species such as Sarracenia psittacina, S. rosea, and most S. minor types are best adapted to long growing seasons and mild winters as occur along the Gulf Coast between Texas and northern Florida.
 S. psittacina in particular is freeze sensitive.
 The Sarracenia rosea and S. minor are all fully hardy to USDA zone 8.
 The other Sarracenia species are fully hardy to USDA zone 7 although some Sarracenia leucophylla clones may need protection.
 It is the early and late freezes that can be deadly.
 The plants in pots will survive a few weeks frozen solid if they are fully dormant and do not freeze-dry.
 Snow works as a great insulator for plants.
 If it snows, shovel extra onto the plants to protect them from the cold.

-In USDA zone 6 it is best to concentrate on plants from the Carolinas and highlands such as Sarracenia flava, S. oreophila, S. jonesii, S. purpurea subsp. purpura, and hybrids containing those species.
+In USDA zone 6 it is best to concentrate on plants from the Carolinas and highlands such as Sarracenia flava, S. oreophila, S. jonesii, S. purpurea subsp. purpurea, and hybrids containing those species.
 The plants are best grown in artificial bogs in the ground and heavily mulched and/or covered with row cover during the winter (please see Growing Carnivores in Canada).
 If there is a surprise early or late freeze with the plants unmulched, put row cover over them.

 In USDA zone 5 and colder your only option for plants outdoors year round is Sarracenia purpura subsp. purpura.
 Other Sarracenia species in pots can be overwintered in cold greenhouses as well as cold frames, unheated garages, unheated sun porches, and even basements.
 It is important the winter storage location is cool to cold since if it is too warm the plants can start growing prematurely and have trouble with the transition to outdoors in the spring.